 - hereditary papillary RCC (HPRCC)

-- Birt-Hogg-Dubé (BHD) syndrome
+- Birt-Hogg-Dubé syndrome (BHD)

-- tuberous sclerosis.
+- tuberous sclerosis

 An increased risk of kidney cancer has been linked to working with blast furnaces or coke ovens in the steel and coal industries.
 Exposure to certain materials, such as cadmium, lead or asbestos, may also increase risk.